 - Where a policy’s ACB is greater than its CSV at the time of the transfer, it may be sold to the individual’s corporation for an amount equal to the ACB without tax consequences.

 Policy transfers undertaken after the 2016 budget within the above guidelines may still be attractive.
-There can be significant advantages in having a corporation own a life insurance policy, in particular because of its lower tax rate and because of the availability of the capital dividend account.
-Carefully planned transfers will continue to have advantages.
+There can be significant advantages in having a corporation own a life insurance policy, in particular, because of its lower tax rate and because of the availability of the capital dividend account.

 The benefits from these transactions can be significant, but clients should plan carefully before acting as there are other factors that should be considered: